Aval Peyar Thamizharasi

 Aval Peyar Thamizharasi is a 2010 Indian Tamil-language drama film written and directed by Meera Kathiravan.
 The film stars Jai, Manochitra (credited as Nandhagi and as the title character), Dhiyana, S. Theodore Baskaran and Ganja Karuppu in lead roles.
 The music was composed by Vijay Antony with cinematography by P. G. Muthiah and editing by Raja Mohammad.
-The film was released on 5 March 2010, and failed commercially.
+The film premiered in December 2009 at the 6th Dubai International Film Festival, had its theatrical release on 5 March 2010, and failed at the box office.

 Plot

 Siva Rao is a Thol Pavai puppeteer who, along with his family, travels from village to village, performing to make ends meet.
 Their fortunes change when they arrive in Tirunelveli, where a wealthy man named Chelladurai decides to support them because his young grandson Jyothi is fond of their art.
 Thamizharasi, Siva Rao's granddaughter, attends a local school and excels academically, eventually gaining admission to an engineering college in Pune.

 During this time, Jyothi and Thamizharasi develop a close bond.
 However, tragedy strikes when Jyothi rapes Thamizharasi, altering her life forever.
 In response, Jyothi is sent away from the village by his grandfather to live with his father.
 Years later, Jyothi returns, seeking forgiveness and searching for Thamizharasi, who has disappeared.
 The story follows Jyothi's journey as he attempts to reconcile with Thamizharasi and atone for his past actions.